bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 The only way that that server knows to send you the notification is because it knows the transaction, which means you've lost all your privacy to the thing that is sending you the notification.
 So I think this is another way where we kind of have to educate people of like, you're going to use stuff more privately, you're not going to have the same user experience as maybe non-private alternatives.
 Maybe there's some really clever way that, you know, I'm not aware of that we can do notifications in a more private way.
-But what I imagine would be more the use cases, I have a Bitcoin mobile wallet on my phone and I'm using it on my phone because I don't want to run a full node or I don't have the ability to run a full node.
+But what I imagine would be more the use case is: I have a Bitcoin mobile wallet on my phone and I'm using it on my phone because I don't want to run a full node or I don't have the ability to run a full node.
 But I had this Bitcoin wallet that I'm using like somewhat infrequently.
 I wouldn't expect that I'm pulling it up and using it every single day.
 So I turn it on and I wanna, maybe there's some user initiated action of like, hey, scan for recent payments, or maybe when the app opens, it just starts scanning in the background and it tells you like, hey I'm downloading all of these filters so I can check for payments, you know give me a second and then I'll tell you if there's any new payments.